stealth/psc/README.md

 =======================

-This project - as well as its sister project [crash](https://github.com/stealth/crash) - belongs to my anti-censorship tool set that allows to setup fully working encrypted shells and TCP/UDP forwarding in hostile censoring environments.
+This project - as well as its sister project [crash](https://github.com/stealth/crash) - belongs to my anti-censorship tool-set that allows to setup fully working encrypted shells and TCP/UDP forwarding in hostile censoring environments.

 [![asciicast](https://asciinema.org/a/383043.svg)](https://asciinema.org/a/383043)